boyanfan/opus-source/opus-compiler/README.md

 ./Opus <your-opes-source-code>
 ```

+### **Troubleshooting Build Issues**

+If you encounter issues while building *Opus*, first ensure that all **prerequisites** are
+correctly installed.
+Run `cmake --version` to confirm that **CMake 3.20+** is available
+and `gcc --version` or `clang --version` to check for a valid **C compiler**.
+If CMake
+fails to locate a compiler, ensure your system's environment variables
+(e.g., `PATH` on Linux/macOS or system variables on Windows) include the compiler's
+installation directory.

+If errors occur during `cmake --build .`, try removing the `build` directory
+(`rm -rf build` on Linux/macOS or `rmdir /s /q build` on Windows), then re-run the CMake
+configuration process.
+For missing dependencies, ensure all necessary libraries are
+installed.
+If using **Make**, verify that it is correctly installed (`make --version`).

+If issues persist, examine CMake's output logs for detailed error messages, which often
+indicate missing files, incorrect paths, or compiler-related issues.

+---

 ## Next Step
 In Phase 2 we extend the existing lexer by adding a parser that constructs a syntax tree,
 based on a manually defined Context-Free Grammars (CFGs).
 The parser will validate